fdformula/MathlyLua/IDE - CudaText/readme.md

 Only one interpreter is allowed at a time.
 To change an interpreter, you may enter the interpreter terminal, and press ctrl-c or execute commands like `os.exit()`, `exit`, `quit`, `exit()`, etc., to exit the present interpreter.
 Then, go to the very file in the editor and press F2 to start the associated interpreter.

 &rArr; Microsoft Windows users may download on this very page the file, `cudatext-for-mathly-win-*.zip`.
 It includes the text editor, CudaText, with Lua 5.4.8 and
 Mathly included and integrated.
-Unzip/extract it to C:\ (the root directory of the C drive). <em>Do not change the name of the folder, `C:\cygwin`</em>.
+Unzip it to C:\ (the root directory of the C drive). <em>Do not change the name of the folder, `C:\cygwin`</em>.

 &rArr; Linux users may download the file, [cudatext-for-mathly-linux.tar.gz](https://github.com/fdformula/MathlyLua/blob/main/cudatext-for-mathly-linux.tar.gz).